Check out these awesome things to do and family-friendly activities for a ton of fun with the kids! And psst - we've got some mid-week inspo too!

 Meet & Greets: 27 & 28 June, 18 & 19 July, 15 & 16 August 2026, 3pm, 4pm, 5.30pm & 6.30pm, Palawan Beach

-10. NEW: Cry Me an Ocean launches at Singapore Oceanarium
+Cry Me an Ocean at Singapore Oceanarium

 If your kids (or you, no judgement) are obsessed with all things CRYBABY, this one’s for the diary.
 The brand’s latest series, Cry Me an Ocean, brings 11 larger-than-life inflatables and sculptures of adorable marine-themed characters both inside and outside Singapore Oceanarium, plus plenty of photo-worthy installations to match.
 Our pick of the bunch?
 The Pufferfish and the bespectacled Manta Ray are too cute.